-Thus, if you are going buy a 2 days pass, it is a waste of money.
+Thus, if you are going to buy a 2 days pass, it is a waste of money.

 Unlike the 2-days pass, the 3, 4 and 5 days pass offers you free Hop On Hop Off bus for 24 hours.

-As the pass is 4 days, you will be able to visit more places that the pass covers.
+As the pass is 4 days, you will be able to visit more places covered by the pass.